LtSnakePlissken/Q/docs/how-to-unlock-account.md

-# Unlocking address on node
+# Unlocking Address on Node

-## variables in example
+## Variables in Example

  ubuntu - username on your server example.com - hostname or ip addr o your server